kbakande/kbakande.github.io/_posts/2019-07-31-create-your blogpost-with-jekyll-and-githubpages-in five-steps.md

 title: Five steps to creating and hosting blog using Jekyll, GitHub pages and Poole.
 ---

-If, like myself, you have been thinking of how to start blogging without necessarily taking the time to learn HTML, CSS and Javascript then this post is perfect for you.
-At the end of this post, you will have your blog ready and live online.

-Using a combination of [Jekyll](https://jekyllrb.com/), [Poole](http://getpoole.com/) and [GitHub pages] (https://pages.github.com/), the site will be up and running in not time.
+If you have been thinking of starting a blog without having to learn HTML, CSS and Javascript, much like myself, then this post is perfect for you.
+Using a combination of [Jekyll](https://jekyllrb.com/), [Poole](http://getpoole.com/) and [GitHub pages](https://pages.github.com/), your site will be up and running in no time.
+Without further ado, lets set the ball rolling.